 What an apt remark made by Ikkyu, the 15th-century Zen Buddhist monk and poet from Japan.

 I have been keenly observing these mesmerizingly beautiful and yet mysterious flowering trees since a couple of years now in America.

-I will visit them after few days at my own leisure, I had thought.
+I will visit them after a few days at my own leisure, I had thought.

-Alas, after few days, the pink blossoms were simply not there any more, they had all fallen it seemed.
+Alas, after a few days, the pink blossoms were simply not there anymore, they had all fallen it seemed.